ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

    [515795 rows x 5 columns]

 We ran over half a million pairs of records through our Splink model.
-Can cascading decrease this number?
+Let's see if cascading can decrease this number.

 We'll add cascading to our pipeline specification by giving the ``entity_resolution`` step multiple iterations.